 Geared Hub Motors

 Since geared hub motors have two air gaps between motor coil and outer shell (one air gap between motor coil and magnet ring, the second air gap between magnet ring and outer shell), they are even more prone to overheating.
 Being much smaller and lighter they don’t have sufficient mass to suck-up heat spikes from consecutive hard accelerations for any length of time.

 Geared hub motors have an other structural weak point.
 The planetary gears are made from glass-fiber reinforced Nylon (probably PA6 or PA 6.6).
 While being a perfectly fine material choice at the nominal power levels of geared hub motors, at higher power levels they can’t endure the higher temperatures and higher mechanical forces (speed and torque) for extended periods.
-The overrunning clutch (that provides freewheeling) is prone to seize-up at high power levels as well.
+The overrunning clutch (that provides the freewheeling) is prone to seize-up at high power levels as well.

 While running geared hub motors at twice their nominal power level for extended times is ok, tripling the power will shorten its lifespan considerably.
 At power levels above that, the planetary gears in a stock geared hub motor will fail in relatively short order.

 I’ve run several geared hub motors at elevated power levels till they broke down.
 The obvious solution to stripped nylon planetary gears are steel planetary gears.

 Since the small sun gear and the ring gear are made from tempered steel, planetary gears made from mild steel work fine when lubricated with oil.
 ATF (automotive transmission oil) to be precise.
 Getting the oil into the motor can be a problem, though.
 The holes for the brake disk screws of my Bafang SWXH did go through and it was easy to fill in the ATF with a syringe.
 The holes of the Bafang BPM, BPM2 and CST needed some drilling.